Parity Party Sudoku by clover!

 or solve online (using SudokuPad)

-Rules: Standard Sudoku rules (insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
-Each line contains exactly one distinct number.
+Rules: Standard Sudoku rules: Insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region.
+In each outlined region, numbers in gray cells must be either all odd or all even.

 Thomas Hits the GAS (highlight to view): 2:22, with SudokuPad replay file shared as a download for now (requires loading via settings menu with improvements expected before people should use this regularly).